 Recently, the number of local art congress and street art has increased, especially in areas near the heart of the city.
-But it wasn’t until my boyfriend brought up the topic about it that I then begin to take notice of artistic trends.
+But it wasn’t until my partner brought up the topic about it that I then begin to take notice of artistic trends.
 One common theme in all current pieces by various artists is the signature western influence.

-This is how powerful the internet is – abstractions halfway across the world still manages to infiltrate our minds, but that’s not the point.
+This is how powerful the internet is – abstractions halfway across the world still manage to infiltrate our minds, but that’s not the point.
 Allow me to build up my case so I can get to it.

 Western isms have become a huge part in our identity.
 It is apparent that their influence over us is inevitable.
 Sadly, I feel as though we have allowed them to consume our identity altogether.
 From what I see, our creative abstractions and themes have become so greatly anchored by Western trends that we are close to losing growth in local art progression.